-Quantifying the effect of experimental perturbations in single-cell RNA-sequencing data using graph signal processing.
+Enhancing experimental signals in single-cell RNA-sequencing data using graph signal processing.
 Daniel B Burkhardt*, Jay S Stanley*, Ana Luisa Perdigoto, Scott A Gigante, Kevan C Herold, Guy Wolf, Antonio J Giraldez, David van Dijk, Smita Krishnaswamy.
 BioRxiv. doi:10.1101/532846.

 The goal of MELD is to identify populations of cells that are most affected by an experimental perturbation.
 Consider a simple two-sample experiment: one experimental sample and one control sample.

 The current state of the art is to cluster cells based on global gene expression then 1) calculate the number of cells from each condition in each cluster and 2) do differential expression analysis between conditions within each cluster.
 The fundamental flaw in this approach is that clusters obtained by global variation are more or less arbitrary partitions of the data.
 Users can vary parameters to get almost any number of clusters of whatever size they want, so there's no reason to expect that these clusters contain cells that are affected by the perturbation.